 Natural Disaster: The PHA will offer a preference to families who have been displaced from their unit within 60 days of application due to state, local or federally declared natural disaster.
 20 points

-Residency Preference: The PHA will offer a preference to families that hold legal residence within the PHA's jurisdiction, to families that work within the PHA's jurisdiction, and to families that have been hired to work within the PHA's jurisdiction.
+Residency Preference: The PHA will offer a preference to families that hold legal residence within the PHA's jurisdiction.
 Families receiving a Residency preference will be ineligible to also receive a Border County preference.
 15 points